qzhang503/proteoQ/README.md

 -   Re-normalization of data in part or in full

-The data set I use in this section corresponds to the proteomics data from Mertins et al.(2018).
+The data set I use in this section corresponds to the proteomics data from Mertins et al. (2018).
 In the study, two different breast cancer subtypes, triple negative (WHIM2) and luminal (WHIM16), from patient-derived xenograft (PDX) models were assessed by three independent laboratories.
 At each site, lysates from WHIM2 and WHIM16 were each split and labeled with 10-plex TMT at equal sample sizes and repeated on a different day.
 This results in a total of 60 samples labeled under six 10-plex TMT experiments.
-The samples under each 10-plex TMT were fractionated by off-line Hp-RP chromatography(2011), followed by `LC/MS` analysis.
-The raw PSM results from [Mascot](https://http://www.matrixscience.com/) searches are stored in a companion R package, `proteoQDA` and are accessbile through the following installation:
+The samples under each 10-plex TMT were fractionated by off-line Hp-RP chromatography, followed by `LC/MS` analysis.
+The raw PSM results from [Mascot](https://http://www.matrixscience.com/) searches are stored in a companion R package, `proteoQDA`, and are accessbile through the following installation:

 ``` r
 devtools::install_github("qzhang503/proteoQDA")
 ```

-### Set up the experiments
+### 1.1 Set up the experiments

 We first set up a working directory: